Nick-Lin/RepData_PeerAssessment1/PA1_template.md

 ```r
 ttl_na<-nrow(activityData[(activityData$steps==NA),])
 ```
 The total number of missing values in the dataset is 17568.
+Using median values for each interval as the strategy for imputing missing data.

 ```r
 library(data.table)